2025–26 FC Shakhtar Donetsk season

-The 2025–26 season is FC Shakhtar Donetsk's 35th season in existence and the club's 27th consecutive season in the top flight of Ukrainian football.
-In addition to the domestic league, Shakhtar Donetsk will participate in the Ukrainian Cup and the UEFA Europa League.
+The 2025–26 season was FC Shakhtar Donetsk's 35th season in existence and the club's 27th consecutive season in the top flight of Ukrainian football.
+In addition to the domestic league, Shakhtar Donetsk participated in the Ukrainian Cup and the UEFA Europa League.
 The season covers the period from 1 July 2025 to 30 June 2026.

 Season events

 On 27 May, Shakhtar announced Arda Turan as their new Head Coach, on a two-year contract.

 On 11 July, Shakhtar announced the return of Marlon Santos.

 On 26 July, Luka Latsabidze joined Dinamo Tbilisi on loan for the remainder of the year.

 On 7 August, Giorgi Gocholeishvili joined Hamburger SV on loan for the rest of the 2025–26 season.

 On 16 August, Shakhtar announced the signing of Lucas Ferreira from São Paulo, to a five-year contract.

 On 28 August, Shakhtar announced the signing of Luca Meirelles from Santos on a contract until 30 June 2030, and the signing of Isaque from Fluminense also on a contract until 30 June 2030.

 On 30 August, Heorhiy Sudakov left Shakhtar, joining Benfica initially on loan until the end of the season for a fee of €6,750,000, with a deal agreed to make the move permanent in the summer of 2026 for €20,250,000 with €5,000,000 in potential addons and a 25% sell on fee.

 On 1 September, Kevin left Shakhtar in order to sign for Fulham.

+On 24 November, Shakhtar announced that they had extended their contract with Oleh Ocheretko until 31 December 2030.

+On 14 December, Shakhtar announced the signing of Prosper Obah from LNZ Cherkasy, on a contract until 31 December 2030.

+On 30 December, Shakhtar announced that Ivan Losenko had joined CF Montréal on loan for one year, with the option to extend it for an additional two years, after his loan to Kudrivka was ended early.

+On 2 February, Luka Latsabidze joined Vejle on loan for the remainder of the season.

+On 8 February, Shakhtar announced that they had signed a new contract with Pedro Henrique, until 31 December 2030.

+On 11 February, Shakhtar announced that they had signed a new contract with Dmytro Kryskiv, until 31 December 2030, whilst Anton Hlushchenko had left the club to join Kudrivka on loan until the end of the season.

+On 18 April, Shakhtar announced the signing of Bruninho from Athletico Paranaense to a three-year contract, with Bruninho joining the club in August 2026 once he turns 18.

+On 19 May, Shakhtar announced that Marlon Santos had extended his contract with the club until the 30 June 2028, whilst Lassina Traoré had extended his contract with the club until 30 June 2031.

+On 22 May, Shakhtar announced the signing of Gleiker Mendoza from Kryvbas Kryvyi Rih on a contract until 30 June 2031.

+On 29 May, Shakhtar confirmed that Yukhym Konoplya would be leaving the club, and had signed for Bundesliga club Borussia Mönchengladbach.